13OnTheCode/typescript-config/README.md

 English | [简体中文](README.CN.md)

-A versatile TypeScript configuration library that simplifies TypeScript setup using best practices, providing pre-configured tsconfig files for Node.js, React, and Vue projects
+A versatile TypeScript configuration library that follows best practices, offering foundational setups for Node.js, React, and Vue projects

 ## Features
-- Flexible configuration options to adapt to different project needs
+- Follow best practices to achieve accurate and reliable type checking
-- Integrated with best practices for accurate and reliable type checking
+- Flexible configuration options to cater to different project needs
-- Continuously maintained and updated, supporting the latest versions and features
+- Continuously maintained and updated to support the latest versions and features

 ## Prerequisites